b-marie/brittanyellichblog/content/content/1-b-accessibility-html-elements/index.md

 ### Forms

 * Always use labels for each form field, to help a screen reader user navigate through the form.
 The only exception here is for buttons, since the text of the button already explains what it is.
 * Using the proper input type is also important to convey to the user what type of field they are interacting with.
+Each input should have a type associated with it.
 * Make current fields highlighted to make them easier to see for users with low vision
 * Display all items vertically, one right after another, instead of placing them side-by-side, to make them easier to tab through.
 * Use tab-order if needed to make sure that your form tabs through in the correct order